Giocondo Albertolli

-Giocondo Albertolli (24 July 1743 – 15 November 1839) was a Swiss-born architect, painter, and sculptor who was active in Italy during the Neoclassical period.
+Giocondo Albertolli (24 July 1742 – 15 November 1839) was a Swiss-born architect, painter, and sculptor who was active in Italy during the Neoclassical period.

 Biography

-Albertolli was born into a family of artists in Bedano, a village 7 km north of the Ticinese capital Lugano.
+Albertolli was born into a family of artists in Bedano, a village 7 km north of the (at the time) landvogtei capital Lugano in what today is Ticino.
 He studied sculpture in Parma, and became known for his ornamental architectural decorations.
 In 1770, he travelled to Tuscany to work with his brother Grato on the stucco decoration of the Villa del Poggio Imperiale.
 He then visited Rome and Naples, where he briefly worked with Carlo Vanvitelli.
 In 1774, he returned to his family in Bedano; soon he met up with Giuseppe Piermarini for whom he collaborated in future stucco decoration of palaces in Milan.
-From 1775-1779, Piermarini built the Royal Villa at Monza, where Albertolli provided the stucco decoration.
-Albertolli also worked in the Palazzo Melzi d'Eril in Milan and designed (1808-1815) the famed lakeside Villa Melzi d'Eril in Bellagio.
+From 1775–1779, Piermarini built the Royal Villa of Monza, where Albertolli provided the stucco decoration.
+Albertolli also worked in the Palazzo Melzi d'Eril in Milan and designed (1808–1815) the famed lakeside Villa Melzi d'Eril in Bellagio.
 He also rebuilt a Bramantesque chapel in Moncucco, called Shrine of Saint Lucius.